Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 7.3.
 D The Vice President of Development (3rd VP) shall work under the direction of the President and oversee committee responsibilities as determined by the Standing Rules.

 7.3.
-E The Secretary, in person or through agents designated by the Board, shall keep an accurate record of the proceedings of all meetings of the Board, the Executive Committee, and all general membership meetings; and oversee committee responsibilities as determined by the Standing Rules.
+E The Secretary, in person or through agents designated by the Board of Trustees, shall keep an accurate record of the proceedings of all meetings of the Board of Trustees, the Executive Committee, and all general membership meetings; and oversee committee responsibilities as determined by the Standing Rules.

 7.3.
 F The Treasurer, in person or through agents designated by the Board of Trustees, shall oversee all income and expenditures of the Society; arrange for an annual audit as designated by the Board of Trustees; and oversee committee responsibilities as determined by the Standing Rules.